ParabolInc/parabol/docs/codeReview.md

 ## One Review Required

-If the developer creating the PR feels that maintainer review isn't necessary, they can add a label: “One Review Required”.
-The Reviewer Reviewer then adds a comment saying whether they agree that the PR could be merged once they’ve approved it.
+If the developer creating the PR feels that maintainer review isn't necessary, they should add a label: “One Review Required”.
+If the Reviewer thinks it's not safe to have just one review, it's their responsiblity to add a comment saying that Maintainer review is required to merge the PR.

 Examples of PRs that could be safe to merge that way